 No, Apple doesn’t cover liquid damage to an iPhone under its one-year limited warranty.
 The whole concept of LCI is developed to detect such a situation, and if it’s red, you’ll have to chip in for the repairs.

-Interestingly, this also brings up an important question.
-Imagine you have broken the iPhone screen and got it replaced.
-Would the water resistance, or shall I say the seal is still intact?
+Interestingly, this also raises an important question.
+Imagine you have broken the iPhone screen and have had it replaced.
+Would the water resistance, or shall I say the seal, still be intact?

-The answer is yes and no .
-Basically, when the device is opened, the waterproof seal gets broken and needs a replacement along with other repairs.
+The answer is yes and no. Basically, when the device is opened, the waterproof seal breaks and needs to be replaced, along with other repairs.

-If the repairs are performed by an Apple-approved store/technician, replacing the seal is part of their job, so the answer is yes.
+If the repairs are performed by an Apple-approved store or technician, replacing the seal is part of their job, so the answer is yes.

 However, in the case of third-party repairs, the seal might not be replaced, and thus your iPhone might not be as water-resistant as before.